Diagnosis of Nephrotic Syndrome

 Patients with hypertension benefit from ACE-1 inhibitors, as aggressive blood pressure control is key to protecting the kidneys and the cardiovascular system.
 The goal is to lower the systolic blood pressure below 130 and the diastolic below 80.

-ACE-1 inhibitors cause a dry cough in approximately 8% of patients who take them.
+ACE-1 inhibitors cause a dry cough in approximately 8 percent of patients who take them.

 ACE-1 inhibitors are given in the highest dose tolerable to ensure kidney protection.
 If a patient develops a cough, a new class of drugs may be used, known as angiotensin receptor blockers (ARB).
 ARBs work by blocking angiotensin receptors, which blocks the effects of angiotensin after it is produced.
 They offer the same kidney protection as ACE-1 inhibitors without causing cough.
 If tolerable, ARBs may be combined with an ACE-1 inhibitor for added benefit.